enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 | Actix-Web         | Rust        | - High performance and low memory usage  <br> - Strong type safety                      | - Steep learning curve  <br> - Smaller ecosystem  <br> - Less mature tooling [@actix]          |
 | FastAPI           | Python      | - Clean syntax and fast development cycle  <br> - Built-in OpenAPI documentation  <br> - Asynchronous support  <br> - Strong typing with Pydantic | - Slightly lower raw performance compared to Actix or Spring [@fastapi] |

 FastAPI was ultimately chosen for its balance between developer ergonomics and powerful features.
 Its automatic documentation generation, async support, and strong typing accelerated development and testing.
 It also aligned well with the team’s prior experience in Python and the need for quick iteration.
-All REST-based services in the project, such as the backend of the web application, were implemented using FastAPI and deployed in Docker containers.
+All REST-based services in the project, most notably the backend of the web application, were implemented using FastAPI and deployed in Docker containers.

 ## Frontend Framework
 Given the requirements for an interactive and maintainable web interface, the use of a modern frontend framework was considered essential.
 The team evaluated several established frameworks, each with its own strengths and trade-offs: